twoladel/py110/lesson_1/notes.md

     - then write informal pseudocode for the "hard" parts
     - finally write code from pseudocode
     - breakdown each piece into smaller chunks to solve then move on

+## 10. The PEDAC problem solving process
+- Notes on the videos below
+- Following along with solving problem in video with PEDAC in .py file
+    - sum_even_num_rows.py

+### Video 1: P - Understanding the Problem
+- Establish the rules and boundaries of the problem
+- Restate the problem in our own words
+- Note rules:
+    - Explicit requirements
+    - Implicit requirements
+- Determine the input and output
+- Ask questions / indentify unclear info
+- Don't Rush!!
+Spend time here ensuring you **UNDERSTAND**

+### Video 2: E - Examples and Test Cases
+- Can be used to confirm or refute assumptions about the problem
+- Answer questions and clarify implicit requirements
+- Test cases are written in code to be run to test your solution
+- Codify rules and boundaries of the problem

+### Video 3: D - Data structure
+- Thinking in terms of data structures is important part of problem solving
+- Data structures help us think logically about the solution
+    - reason with data logically
+    - helps interact with data at the implementation stage
+- Data structures are closely linked to the algorithm in the next step

+### Video 4: A - Algorithm
+- A logical sequence of steps to solve a problem (complete a task)
+- Closely related to data structure
+- At first keep it high level abstraction, avoid thinking about code implementation
+- Then you can begin to get granular on each step
+- Break down steps and add detail as needed
+- Don't worry about efficiency at this stage
+- Use PEDAC for a step in your high level algorithm if complex

+### Videos Implementing code parts 1-6